Variations in traffic light operation: Reverse-side red indicator

-Some jurisdictions use special small blue lights on the reverse of signal heads to indicate a red light lit on that head.
-They are used to communicate the presence of a red signal to police so they can view the situation without having to traverse the intersection.
+Some jurisdictions use special small blue lights on the back sides of signal heads to indicate red -light state.
+They are used by police.
 Other jurisdictions simply drill a small hole in the red signal visor to allow police to see the status of the signal from a wide angle (but not directly opposite the signal).
 In France and, perhaps, Vietnam (which was previously a French colony by the name of Indochina), the back of the red lights are sometimes designed with a red cross to indicate that the light is red, so that opposing left-turning drivers know that oncoming traffic has been stopped.

 Pre-warning of a changing signal

 Between green and amber

-In Austria, Cambodia, China, Estonia, Latvia, Lithuania, Montenegro, Russia, most of Israel, Malaysia, parts of Mexico, some places in Thailand, Turkey, parts of Serbia, and in certain other parts of Europe, the green lights will start flashing at the end of the Go or Turn phase to indicate that the yellow (Caution phase) lights are about to be engaged.
+In Austria, Cambodia, China, Croatia, Estonia, Latvia, Lithuania, Montenegro, Russia, most of Israel, Malaysia, most of Mexico, some places in Thailand, Dominican Republic, Turkey, Saudi Arabia, parts of Serbia, and in certain other parts of Europe, the green lights will start flashing at the end of the Go or Turn phase to indicate that the yellow (Caution phase) lights are about to be engaged.
 This is useful in fast-paced roads to allow for longer slowing down time, and for pedestrians crossing broad streets.
 Some traffic lights in Pennsylvania illuminate the yellow light a few seconds before the green light turns off, to give this same warning, as did some lights in the Los Angeles area until at least the late 1970s, and one light in Glendale, AZ at 56th Avenue &Glenn until it was replaced in the early 1980s.
 Traffic lights in East Germany also used to turn on the amber light together with the green light to signify that the green phase is about to end.

-In the United States, the 2009 Manual of Uniform Traffic Control Devices prohibits any display that gives warning of an upcoming signal change, unless that display is placed well upstream of the signal (See "Warnings of traffic light ahead" below), so traffic at the stop line can not see it.
+In the United States, the 2009 Manual of Uniform Traffic Control Devices prohibits any display that gives warning of an upcoming signal change, unless that display is placed well upstream of the signal (See "Warnings of traffic light ahead" below), so traffic at the stop line cannot see it.

-Between amber and red

-At some intersections in Quebec, the yellow and red lights will appear together to indicate that the light is about to change to red.
-This mitigates the fact that at most Quebec intersections, there is no delay between the time that the lights in one direction turn red and the lights in the perpendicular direction turn green.
-However, this is considered redundant in other places, as the yellow light itself indicates that the light is about to change to red.